rsaavedraf/fxp/README.md

 lg2(), pow2() implemented using the [BKM algorithm (Wikipedia)](https://en.wikipedia.org/wiki/BKM_algorithm)

 Additional logarithm and power functions, ln(), lg10(), exp(), and pow10(), implemented through lg2 and pow2, but now using double the int-size precision (emulated longs,) so as to avoid calculation inaccuracies that would appear if only using the precision of the chosen number of frac bits.
 Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision.
 All tests, including those for exp() and pow10(), should ideally run with zero inaccuracy warnings, regardless of frac bits in use.

 Function sqrt() now implemented.

-Functions powxy() coming very soon.
+Function powxy() coming very soon.

 Later:
 - Trigonometric functions